anyuser/vectorshapes-unity/README.md

 # Vector Shapes for Unity

 VectorShapes is a simple and easy to use library for drawing vector shapes in Unity.
-It’s free and open source, licensed under the MIT license.

 Created by [Mario von Rickenbach](http://mariov.ch)